wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 });
 {% endhighlight %}

-This illustrates example of adding and reading more than one element to/from channel in non-blocking manner, operations which are being executed in parallel.
+This illustrates example of adding and reading more than one element to/from channel in non-blocking manner, operations which are being executed in "parallel".
 We are using also synchronous timeout, what is quite nice.
 But we can create much more advanced scenario.

 [nolen-post]: http://swannodette.github.io/2013/08/24/es6-generators-and-csp/